M. A. Hamid (officer)

 MA Hamid (15 March 1932 – 25 July 2008) was a Bangladeshi sports organiser and a Bangladesh Army lieutenant colonel.
-He was the founder of the Bangladesh Handball Federation, the president of the Army Sports Control Board and the vice chairman of the National Sports Council.
-He was the recipient of Bangladesh National Sports Award (2006) in the organiser category.
+He was the founder of the Bangladesh Handball Federation, the president of the Army Sports Control Board, and the vice chairman of the National Sports Council.
+He was the recipient of a Bangladesh National Sports Award (2006) in the organiser category.

 Military career

 Pakistan Army

-Hamid joined the Pakistan Military Academy, Kakul in 1953 as a cadet and commissioned as a Second Lieutenant in 14th Punjab Regiment on 18 September 1955.
-Later in 1963 he joined the 3rd East Bengal Regiment .In 1966 he served in the East Pakistan Rifles as a CO of 22nd Rifles Battalion at Thakurgaon.
-In 1970 he served in Karachi as a staff officer in Divisional Headquarters.
-During the liberation war of Bangladesh he was posted in Peshawar in the 6th East Bengal Regiment as Second in Command.
-After the independence of Bangladesh he and his family was shifted to POWs camp in Peshawar with other Bengali officers and their families.
-On 1 September 1972 they escaped to Afghanistan and contact with the Embassy of India, Kabul and from there, they went first at New Delhi.
-After staying in New Delhi for 2 days they went to Kolkata through train and finally they arrived in Bangladesh on 22 September 1972.
+Hamid joined the Pakistan Military Academy, Kakul, in 1953 as a cadet and was commissioned from the 12th PMA Long Course as a second lieutenant on 18 September 1955.
+He got a commission in the 5/14th Punjab Regiment, which was stationed in Landi Kotal at that time.
+At the time of his joining, the Afghanistan–Pakistan border conflict was going on, and he took part in that on the very first day of his Army career.
+Later his unit was sent to Jessore Cantonment.
+In 1958, Capt.
+Hamid, along with his unit, was sent to the Sundarbans for jungle warfare training.
+He was sent to Khulna for martial law duty in 1959.
+Later in 1963, he joined the 3rd East Bengal Regiment.
+In 1965, he was sent to the East Pakistan Rifles on deputation.
+He was posted to the 10th Wing of East Pakistan Rifles at Rangpur as an assistant commander.
+In early 1966 he was transferred to the 9th Wing as its commander at Thakurgaon.
+But after 6 months of his posting at Thakurgaon, he was nominated for staff course at Command and Staff College Quetta.
+In 1967 he served in Karachi as a staff officer in Divisional Headquarters.
+During the liberation war of Bangladesh, he was posted in Peshawar in the 6th East Bengal Regiment as a second in command.
+After the independence of Bangladesh, he and his family were shifted to a POW camp in Peshawar with other Bengali officers and their families.
+On 1 September 1972, they escaped to Afghanistan and contacted the Embassy of India, Kabul, and from there, they went first to New Delhi.
+After staying in New Delhi for two days, they went to Kolkata by train, and finally they arrived in Bangladesh on 22 September 1972.

 Bangladesh Army

-Following his return to Bangladesh he joined the Bangladesh Army as Military Secretary at Army Headquarters.
+Following his return to Bangladesh, he joined the Bangladesh Army as military secretary at Army Headquarters.
 Later in 1975, Hamid served as the station commander of Dhaka Cantonment.
 He retired early from service in late 1975.